 One significant aspect of Azores is that it is in the migratory path for dolphins and whales.
 A good time to see these migrations is in between April and October.
 April and May will be the best months to see the more massive whales if this is one of the primary reasons you’d like to visit these islands.
 Small concentrations of blue whales, which are the largest living mammal averaging between 70 and 80 feet long, pass through these waters.
 Spotting one of these massive creatures is sure to be a once-in-a-lifetime experience.

 There always seems to be a festival or parade happening in Azores.
-Check this calendar here to see what exciting events will be happening during your stay.
+Check a calendar to see what exciting events will be happening during your stay.
 During June, they have Cavalhadas São Pedro day, which includes people dressed in red and white clothing.
 All wearing hats covered in flowers as they ride horses through the streets.
 A feast and festivities follow after the parade through town.
 This curious tradition is thought to have been inspired by medieval knights and lancers, but you’ll have to ask a local to get the full story.

 While you’re here, the activity options are endless.
 Take a tour to see the Island’s many stunning lakes.
 Check out the mountain bike trails, go canyoning, hike to a waterfall, go bird watching, take a dip on a geothermal site, or visit one of the islands’ vineyards.